microsoft/language-server-protocol/indexFormat/specification.md

 	label: 'metaData';

 	/**
 	 * The version of the LSIF format using semver notation.
+See https://semver.org/.
+Please note
+   * the version numbers starting with 0 don't adhere to semver and adopters have to assume
+   * the each new version is breaking.
-See https://semver.org/ */
+	 */
 	version: string;
 }